ngovinhhuy/CTF_writeup/shellctf_2022/rev/tea/README.md

   return __readfsqword(0x28u) ^ v19;
 }
 ```
 Wtf!
 Calling strncat(part1, &pwd[i++], 1uLL) ??
-1st argument of strncat must be pointer, but remember that, a x64 pointer has 8 bytes long so no problem with char[8] part1 (It might be that IDA made a mistake by realizing pwn1 as char[8] rather than a pointer.)
+1st argument of strncat must be a pointer, but remember that, a x64 pointer has 8 bytes long so no problem with char[8] part1 (It might be that IDA made a mistake by realizing pwn1 as char[8] rather than a pointer.)

 With pseudcode C, we can write a "reverse version" of this function.